The incredible story of Napoleon Bonaparte's penis

 If the limb subtraction did take place, it was likely in front of witnesses.
 Reports indicate that there were 29 people close to Bonaparte’s body from death to preparation for burial, including eight doctors, two maids, a priest and a servant.

 Penile amputation would have been performed by the physician François Carlo Antommarchi (1780-1838).
-Some believe it was out of revenge because he would have been somewhat reluctantly commissioned to spend a season on the island to tend to Bonaparte’s already failing health – he suffered from a stomach ulcer and probably died of cancer -.
+Some believe it was out of revenge because he would have been tasked, somewhat grudgingly, with spending a season on the island to tend to Bonaparte’s already failing health—he suffered from a stomach ulcer and probably died of cancer.

 To make matters worse, it is said that the doctor used to be mistreated by his illustrious patient, who often received him with spitting and cursing.